nayname/IAMY/README.md

 ### Guardrails

-Guardrails define **what is allowed to be proposed and executed**.
+Guardrails define **what actions are allowed to be proposed and executed**.
 They encode domain knowledge and safety constraints provided by experts (e.g. read-only limits, parameter bounds, allowed operations, environment restrictions).

 Guardrails are enforced **before execution**, ensuring unsafe or out-of-scope actions are never presented for confirmation.